-According to a report by market research firm Foster & Sullivan, a personalised customer experience will be the key differentiator between brands by 2020 – overtaking both price and product as the principal consideration when people make purchasing decisions.
-Offering a personalised experience is now easier than ever as companies can tap into a wealth of data about their customers, and therefore provide them with services which most suit their needs and desires.
+According to a report by market research firm Foster & Sullivan, a personalized customer experience will be the key differentiator between brands by 2020 – overtaking both price and product as the principal consideration when people make purchasing decisions.
+Offering a personalized experience is now easier than ever as companies can tap into a wealth of data about their customers, and therefore provide them with services which most suit their needs and desires.

 Gone are the days when all customers received the same marketing messages, when they received the same level of customer care, when everyone who bought a product got the same experience.
-Digital technology means almost any customer-facing company can now offer its clients a truly personalised service – meaning that those which fail to do so will be left behind.
+Digital technology means almost any customer-facing company can now offer its clients a truly personalized service – meaning that those which fail to do so will be left behind.

-When we look at the aviation industry, personalisation is a key driver behind – and goal of – airline digital transformation.
+When we look at the aviation industry, personalization is a key driver behind – and goal of – airline digital transformation.
 Airlines that can use technology to offer a more personal passenger experience can expect to increase loyalty and grow their profit margins.

-What is personalisation?
+What is personalization?

-For better or worse, ‘personalisation’ has become something of a buzzword across industries in the last couple of years.
+For better or worse, ‘personalization’ has become something of a buzzword across industries in the last couple of years.
 Fundamentally, it is about using digital technology that can crunch through all your data to help you offer customers perks, information and services which make their journey more enjoyable and which makes them feel like you care about them.

 ‘Standard’ passenger experience

-‘Personalised’ passenger experience
+‘Personalized’ passenger experience

-There are of course limitations of personalisation, and airlines need to find a balance between seeming ‘creepy’, versus offering targeted material which clients will really value.
+There are of course limitations of personalization, and airlines need to find a balance between seeming ‘creepy’, versus offering targeted material which clients will really value.
 At the same time, combining all the data you own on customers from your multiple different sources can prove hugely challenging – although read our recent blog on Data, Customization and the Airline UX to see how you can overcome some of these obstacles.

-The personalised passenger experience at three stages
+The personalized passenger experience at three stages

-Pre-flight passenger experience personalisation
+Pre-flight passenger experience personalization

 Customer segmentation on your website

-By detecting patterns in your passengers’ behaviour when they visit your website, you can begin to segment them and suggest more appropriate offers.
+By detecting patterns in your passengers’ behavior when they visit your website, you can begin to segment them and suggest more appropriate offers.
 For example, you might notice that a certain profile of customer never pays for additional luggage, a second group sometimes does, and a third group will always pay for additional bags.
 This would allow you to offer more targeted messages to the second group, such as a ‘one off’ discount on luggage.

 The right offer at the right moment

 No one wants to feel spammed with car hire or hotel deals they are not interested in - yet at the right time, these offers are appreciated.
-A personalised system could recognise whether a passenger is just on the market for a cheap flight ticket and has no interest in additional sales, or if they may well be open to the additional option of booking a hotel at the same time.
+A personalized system could recognize whether a passenger is just on the market for a cheap flight ticket and has no interest in additional sales, or if they may well be open to the additional option of booking a hotel at the same time.

-In-flight passenger personalisation
+In-flight passenger personalization

 When airlines have spare seats in business class, cabin crew often offer upgrades either randomly or on a ‘first come, first served’ basis.
-But, if the cabin crew could use a tablet to see that it is a certain passenger’s birthday or identify which passenger had a poor experience or which one has the best value for the company, and offer the upgrade as a treat, the passenger experience becomes much more personalised
+But, if the cabin crew could use a tablet to see that it is a certain passenger’s birthday or identify which passenger had a poor experience or which one has the best value for the company, and offer the upgrade as a treat, the passenger experience becomes much more personalized

 Does Mr Schmidt seem to buy the same perfume for his wife on his bi-annual trip to Singapore?
-Why not offer him a personalised experience?
+Why not offer him a personalized experience?
 Perhaps a suggestion for a different perfume, or a small discount to thank him for his regular custom